 The MRC acts as a registry of volunteers that can be activated to respond and support the county’s response to public health emergencies like COVID-19.

 So What Else operates a food bank Monday-Friday as part of our Covid-19 Emergency Response Plan.
 Giving out around 50,000 meals every day, Our food pantry is looking for volunteers fluent in both Spanish and English to provide translation services for the Spanish-speaking clients at our food pantry.
 More Information Here.

-Twinbrook Food Distribution Hub (SSL, All Ages)
+Twinbrook Food Distribution Hub

 The new Interfaith Works Food Distribution Hub, in the same building as the Interfaith Works Clothing Center, at 751 Twinbrook Parkway, offers two opportunities for residents to volunteer:

 - Fridays from 11 a.m. - 1 p.m.: Food distribution (outside).

 All volunteers are required to wear a mask and gloves.